 - If you live in hotter climates, consider storing your lotion in the refrigerator, but this recipe should last you about 3 months before expiring (it is breastmilk after all).

 - If you’d like to make this in smaller batches, cut the recipe in half.

-- Please let us know in the comments if you decided to try this recipe out and how it worked out for you – and don’t forget your free breast milk lotion labels!
+- Don’t forget your free breast milk lotion labels!
 You can download those here.